The following projects received support from a variety of grants administered by the Office of the Provost.

 Sustainability Impact Lab

-The Sustainability Impact Lab (SIL) aims to elevate graduates from the Institute to impact sustainability challenges at the nexus of academic excellence, policy analysis and practical implementation.
-Students are awarded fellowships to undertake projects in support of the Institute’s sustainability goals in relation to Energy 2028, DEI and anti-racist programming, community engagement, and cross-program collaboration.
+The Sustainability Impact Lab (SIL) aimed to elevate graduates from the Institute to impact sustainability challenges at the nexus of academic excellence, policy analysis and practical implementation.
+Students were awarded fellowships to undertake projects in support of the Institute’s sustainability goals in relation to Energy 2028, DEI and anti-racist programming, community engagement, and cross-program collaboration.